What Happens to Your Car Payments in Chapter 13 Bankruptcy?

 Key Takeaways

-- Chapter 13 bankruptcy allows you to keep your car while reorganizing your debts
+• Chapter 13 allows you to keep your car while reorganizing debts.

-- The automatic stay prevents repossession attempts and pauses collection actions on your car loan
+• The automatic stay prevents repossession and pauses collection actions.

-- Options for handling car payments include continuing regular payments, cramming down the loan, or surrendering the vehicle
+• Options include continuing regular payments, “cramming down” the loan, or surrendering the vehicle.

-- Factors like vehicle value, loan balance, and timing of the loan influence how car payments are treated in Chapter 13
+• Factors like vehicle value, loan balance, and loan timing influence payment handling.

 Understanding Chapter 13 Bankruptcy